Last updated: December 2021

-- How SafeinHome uses the information;
+- How SafeinHome uses the information

-- How SafeinHome will notify you of changes to this policy;
+- How SafeinHome will notify you of changes to this policy

-What Information Do We Collect?
+What Information Do We Collect and Why

-The SafeinHome system allows the Family to set up an account through which the Family can monitor motion and other activity in the home of the Senior, allow Seniors to use a personal call button, to share information among the authorized Family members, to provide the Family and Seniors with information, updates, offers and other communications related to our Services, and to analyze and report on the results of the Services in an aggregated and anonymized manner for the benefit of our partners.
+The SafeinHome system allows the Family or Care Circle authority to set up an account through which the Family or Care Circle authority can monitor motion and other activity or activities in the home of the person living independently, to share information among the authorized Family or Care Circle, to provide the Family or Care Circle with information, updates, offers and other communications related to our Services, and to analyze and report on the results of the Services in an aggregated and anonymized manner for the benefit of our partners.

 Personal Information Collected Automatically

-Except as it relates to providing information to the Family of a Senior in whose home the SafeinHome system is installed or in using that information internally for the operation of the SafeinHome system, Safe In Home only this data in aggregate form, that is, as a statistical measure, and not in a manner that would identify you personally.
-This type of aggregate data enables us to figure out how Subscribers use parts of the Services so that we can make the Services useful for as many Subscribers as possible, and improve those Services.
-As part of this use of information, we may provide aggregate information to our partners about how our customers, collectively, use our site and Services.
+Except as it relates to providing information to the Family or Care Circle members for the individual whose home the SafeinHome system is installed or in using that information internally for the operation of the SafeinHome system, SafeinHome only uses this data in aggregate form, that is, as a statistical measure, and not in a manner that would identify you personally.
+This type of aggregate data enables us to figure out how Subscribers use parts of the Services so that we can make the Services useful for as many Subscribers as possible and improve those Services.
+As part of this use of information, we may provide de-identified aggregate information to our partners about how our customers, collectively, use our site and Services.

 If you are a user of the SafeinHome system or if your computer allows it, SafeinHome may receive confirmation when you open an email, SMS, text or receive a telephone call from SafeinHome or the SafeinHome system.
 SafeinHome uses this confirmation to assist in our communication with the Family and the Senior who uses the SafeinHome system and allows SafeinHome to judge the effectiveness of its communication with individuals who are interested in learning more about the SafeinHome system or our other Services.
-If you do not want to receive email or other mail from us, please indicate your preference during the registration process or by making a modification on Your account page.
+If you do not want to receive email or other mail from us, please indicate your preference during the registration process or by making a modification on your account page.

 What Does SafeinHome Do with Personal Information?